El Secreto de sus Ojos (2009)

 ‘¿Te das cuenta, Benjamín?
 El tipo puede cambiar de todo: de cara, de casa, de familia, de novia, de religión, de Dios…pero hay una cosa que no puede cambiar, Benjamín… no puede cambiar…de pasión’.
 (Pablo Sandoval)

-Praised by critics and audiences across the globe, ‘El Secreto de sus Ojos’ is a gripping mystery crime thriller that won an Academy Award in the Best Foreign Film category in 2010.
+Praised by critics and audiences alike across the globe, ‘El Secreto de sus Ojos’ is a gripping mystery crime thriller that won an Academy Award in the Best Foreign Film category in 2010.
 This Argentina/Spain co-produced film ticks all the boxes when it comes to a great mystery crime thriller, and can even be regarded as coming as close to perfection as any (especially budget) film can get.

 The film starts with a retired state court criminal investigator, Benjamin Esposito (Ricardo Darín), writing his first novel, using the old unsolved Morales case as his starting point.
-The Morales case, which involved a brutal murder of a young girl in Buenos Aires, has had a deep impact on him years previously.
+The Morales case, which involved the brutal murder of a young girl in Buenos Aires, has had a deep impact on him years previously.
 The details of the Morales case, including strong feelings of love and devotion of the murdered girl’s husband, run in parallel to Benjamin’s own unexpressed passion for his beautiful and intelligent co-worker, Irene Hastings (Soledad Villamil).
-As Benjamin writes, he remembers all the details of how, 25 years ago, equipped with only an old photograph and the loyalty of his imperfect co-worker Pablo Sandoval (Guillermo Francella), he started the investigation into a case, which would later turn his whole life around.
-As Benjamin reflects and reminisces, the clues that he missed 25 years ago start to emerge unexpectedly.
+As Benjamin writes, he remembers all the details of how, twenty-five years ago, equipped with only an old photograph and the loyalty of his imperfect co-worker Pablo Sandoval (Guillermo Francella), he started the investigation into a case, which would later turn his whole life around.
+As Benjamin reflects and reminisces, the clues that he missed twenty-five years ago start to emerge unexpectedly.

 All the actors in the movie give mesmerising performances, but that should be expected from such a first-class cast.
-Ricardo Darín, a highly acclaimed Argentinean actor, playing Benjamin Esposito, is very good in showing just the right amount of conviction, faith and humility for all to believe that that he is not one’s ordinary criminal prosecutor, but also a human being with his own moral complexities, and deep feelings and beliefs.
+Ricardo Darín, a highly acclaimed Argentinean actor, playing Benjamin Esposito, is very good in showing just the right amount of conviction, faith and humility for all to believe that that he is not one’s ordinary criminal prosecutor, but also a human being with his own moral complexities, deep feelings and beliefs.
 In some way, Benjamin Esposito reminds of Detective Malloy from Jane Campion’s thriller ‘In the Cut’ (2003), also starring Meg Ryan.
 In the film, Detective Malloy (Mark Ruffalo) has a brisk, totally ‘off-the-streets’ attitude, but this does not prevent him from showing real emotion, and his softer side, nor such a display seems out of place.
 Incidentally, ‘El Secreto de sus Ojos’ shares some important similarities with ‘In the Cut’, such as intensity, and an interesting combination of violence and sex, romantic, heart-warming gestures amidst clever twists.
-Soledad Villamil, who plays Irene and Guillermo Francella, playing Pablo Sandoval, are also very good.
+Soledad Villamil, who plays Irene and Guillermo Francella, playing Pablo Sandoval, are also very good in ‘El Secreto de sus Ojos‘.
 The character of Sandoval is interesting in that he is a co-worker and a friend of Benjamin, who also likes to get drunk now and then, but he is also the one who provides the greatest insight in the movie, representing Benjamin’s unexpressed convictions.
 In fact. the two men have a great friendly chemistry on screen, with their characters sympathising with each other as both regard themselves misfits in some way or another.